hsinyenwu/RiboPlotR_addition/README.md

 Remember there could be multiple uORFs for one 5'UTR, and there will be multiple gtf files generate in that situation.

+The uORF gtf files generated here could be used as the input gtf file for the `uorf.structure` function.

 ### 1. Generate gtf files for uORFs using genomic sequences and annotation for 5'UTRs and transcripts

 Note: